 What pre-existing conditions can be covered?

-What if my pre-existing condition is excluded?
+What happens if my pre-existing condition is excluded?

 Can I get travel insurance if I have had cancer?